Table Of Contents

 Understand, control, and optimize your per-unit Amazon RDS and Aurora costs in one place

-With CloudZero you can understand your database costs down to cost per individual customer, per feature, per service, per environment, per project, per team, and more.
-This means you can understand exactly where your Amazon RDS budget is going, and actually be able to do something about it.
+With CloudZero, you can understand your database costs down to cost per individual customer, feature, service, environment, project, team, and more.
+This means you can see exactly where your Amazon RDS budget is going and do something about it.

-You can choose to go even deeper, using metrics such as cost per customer per feature.
+And you can go even deeper, using metrics such as cost per customer per feature.
 Check this out:

 CloudZero Platform Overview

-You don’t need to have perfect cost allocation tags to get this immediately actionable cost intelligence.
+You don’t need perfect cost allocation tags to get this immediately actionable cost intelligence.

-Ultimately, CloudZero will help you avoid RDS cost overruns by sending you timely, noise-free, and contextual cost anomaly alerts via Slack and email.
+CloudZero will help you avoid RDS cost overruns by sending you timely, noise-free, contextual cost anomaly alerts via Slack and email.

 Companies like Drift and Malwarebytes have used CloudZero to save millions in cloud costs and hundreds of hours in manual cost management activities.
 You can, too.